Novelist Steven Galloway files defamation suit over sexual assault allegations

 However, the faculty association withdrew its claim to have Galloway reinstated to his post without giving details.
 The issue of whether the university had cause to dismiss the professor was no longer contested.

 Galloway’s statement of claim, filed on Friday, says he had a consensual romantic affair that lasted two years with one of the defendants.
-The Canadian Press does not identify those who allege they have been sexually assaulted without their consent.
+Unless consent has been granted, The Canadian Press does not identify those who allege they have been sexually assaulted.

 The statement says both were married, and their affair was adulterous.
 It asserts that the woman made the false allegations to “deflect blame and create a false narrative to portray herself as innocent in the affair.”